Clayton-Toste/Clayton-Toste.github.io/projects.md

   <img src="../deblur.png" width=600>
 </p>
 <p align=middle>
-Deblurring Diffision is a technique I invented to improve current diffusion networks while working in the Gordon Lab at Stanford.
+Deblurred Diffusion is a technique I invented to improve current diffusion networks while working in the Gordon Lab at Stanford.
 It works by applying a filter to the noise in latent space to create a less blurry image
 </p>

 <br>